-The towing company's name/address, and a twenty-four hour phone number to contact them.
+The tow company's name and address, and a 24 hour phone number to contact them.

 Who authorized the tow.

-How to get the vehicle back and challenge the towing in court.
+How to get the car back and challenge the towing in court.
 Ask the towing company for the hearing request form.

-If you have not given the DoL your current address, you may not get this notice.
+If the DoL does not have your current address, you may not get this notice.
 This is not a defense to owing towing expenses.
-It is your responsibility to give the DoL your current address.

-Yes, if you pay the costs of towing/storage.
-They must keep normal business hours for you Monday – Friday, not counting holidays.
+Yes, if you pay for the towing and storage.
+The tow yard must keep normal weekday business hours for you.
+(Holidays do not count.)

-You can pay by personal check if the account is in the state of Washington and you have two forms of valid ID.
+Yes, if the account is in the state of Washington and you have 2 forms of valid ID.
 If your check bounces, you may owe over twice as much.

 You can go to court.